billclaps/Printrbot-Simple-Pro---Raspberry-Pi-BTT-Pico-Klipper-BL-Touch/README.md

 - OrcaSlicer (slicer)
 - OctoPi (current OS image)

-TESTED WITH **OrcaSlicer v2.3.2**
+**Tested with: OrcaSlicer v2.3.2**

 ### Planned Migration

-We are currently in the process of migrating from OctoPrint (OctoPi) to a more native Klipper stack:
+We are currently migrating to a native Klipper stack:

 - Moonraker (Klipper API layer)
 - Mainsail or Fluidd (web UI)
 - KlipperScreen (touchscreen interface, planned)

+---

 ## Quick Start

-Follow these steps to get the printer up and running with this configuration:
+Follow these steps to get the printer up and running:

 1. Flash Klipper firmware to the BTT SKR Pico
 2. Install Klipper on your Raspberry Pi (OctoPi or MainsailOS)
-3. Copy `printer.cfg` to your Klipper config directory:
+3. Copy `printer.cfg` to: /home/pi/printer_data/config/
-4. Update the MCU serial in `printer.cfg`: Then replace the `serial:` line with your device ID
+4. Update the MCU serial in `printer.cfg`: ls /dev/serial/by-id/
+Replace the `serial:` line with your device ID
 5. Restart Klipper
 6. Home the printer and verify motion
 7. Run a test print (e.g., Benchy)